anuragverma65/wordpuzzle/wordpuzzle/readme.md

 ## API Docs

 - The project also contains necessary setup to generate and publish Swagger/OpenAPI specification.
-Once the server is running, it can be found on <http://127.0.0.1:8000/api/swagger/>
+Once the server is running, it can be found on <http://127.0.0.1:8000/api/swagger/>.
+It contains details of request and response data types and can be used to test the `GET` endpoint.

 ## Contributing